ziadtarekfa/Accessorize-Admin/README.md

-# Acessorize Admin Module
+# Accessorize Admin Module

-Welcome to the Acessorize Admin Module repository!
-This repository contains the backend code for the admin module of the Acessorize project.
+Welcome to the Accessorize Admin Module repository!
+This repository contains the backend code for the admin module of the Accessorize project.
 The admin module primarily focuses on managing sellers, users, and providing business statistics for analysis.

 ## Features

-The admin module of Acessorize provides the following key features:
+The admin module of Accessorize provides the following key features:

 - **Seller Management**: Admins can add, delete, and update sellers on the platform.
 This functionality allows for easy onboarding and maintenance of seller accounts.